Getting started¶

 Copy

-: The identifier of the Zotero library to get data from.
+sample.config.tomlasconfig.tomlinto theinstancesubdirectory.
+Openinstance/config.tomlin a text editor to assign proper values to the configuration parameters outlined below:ZOTERO_LIBRARY_ID: The identifier of the Zotero library to get data from.
 For a personal library the value is your userID, as found on https://www.zotero.org/settings/keys (you must be logged-in).
-For a group library this value is the groupID of the library, as found in the URL of the library (e.g., the groupID of the library at https://www.zotero.org/groups/2348869/kerko_demo is"2348869"
+For a group library this value is the groupID of the library, as found in the URL of the library (e.g., the groupID of the library at https://www.zotero.org/groups/2348869/kerko_demo is"2348869").ZOTERO_LIBRARY_TYPE: The type of library to get data from, either"user"for a personal library, or"group"for a group library.

 It should not be necessary to change other settings at this point.
 You can always come back later to this file in order to configure KerkoApp to your liking.
 For now, we suggest that you proceed to the next step and get it running.